krishaamer/green-filter-research/research/literature/sustainability.md

 *Sustainability* was first mentioned in 1713 by *Hans Carl von Carlowitz* in the context of forestry in his seminal book (Hannß Carl von Carlowitz (1713)) discussing sustainable forest management, today known as *sustainable yield* of *natural capital* required to maintain *ecosystem services* (Peter Kareiva et al. (2011)).
 Contemporary studies have shown *biodiversity* as one key factor to maintain delivery of ecosystem services (Le Provost et al. (2022)).

-Already Keeble (1988) reported in April 1987 (a few months after I was born) that *‘residents in high-income countries lead lifestyles incompatible with planetary boundaries’*.
+Keeble (1988) reported in April 1987 (a few months after I was born) that *‘residents in high-income countries lead lifestyles incompatible with planetary boundaries’*.
 While my home Estonia at the time was considered low-income, a small nation on the verge of poverty behind the Iron Curtain occupation of the Soviet Occupy, we now in 2023, have indeed reached high-income status.

-Moberg et al. (2019) reports daily human activites thus on average in France, Germany, Norway and Sweden:
+Moberg et al. (2019) reports daily human activites emission contribution on average in France, Germany, Norway and Sweden:

 | Emission Share | Category |
 |----------------|----------|